Timonwa/techroadmap/README.md

 Tech Roadmap is live and you can check out the list of available careers on our [Careers Page](https://www.techroadmap.xyz/careers).

-More quality roadmaps will be added on other Tech Careers over time.
+More quality roadmap will be added on other Tech Careers over time.
 Anticipate! 😁

 The project is built with ReactJs, NextJs, and Styled-Components.